ropensci/RNeXML/README.md

 ```

 For this kind of richer annotation, it is best to build up our NeXML
 object sequentially.
-Frist we will add `bird.orders` phylogeny to a new
+First we will add `bird.orders` phylogeny to a new
 phylogenetic object, and then we will add the metadata elements created
 above to this object.
 Finally, we will write the object out as an XML
 file: